What is business continuity?

 How do we combine business continuity planning with a GRC system?

-Before going into the matter, for those who do not know what a GRC system,this is the grouping of three critical areas in companies (Corporate Governance, Risk Analysis and Management, and Regulatory and Legal Compliance) in a single management model, through a management tool for these same.
+Before going into the matter, for those who do not know what a sistema GRC, this is the grouping of three critical areas in companies (Corporate Governance, Risk Analysis and Management, and Regulatory and Legal Compliance) in a single management model, through a management tool of these.

 For more information about it, you have the following article where it is explained in more detail what a GRC system is.